ethereum/go-ethereum/docs/_clef/apis.md

 ### account_signTransaction

 #### Sign transactions
    Signs a transaction and responds with the signed transaction in RLP-encoded and JSON forms.
+Supports both legacy and EIP-1559-style transactions.

 #### Arguments
-  1. transaction object:
+  1. transaction object (legacy):
      - `from` [address]: account to send the transaction from
      - `to` [address]: receiver account.
 If omitted or `0x`, will cause contract creation.
      - `gas` [number]: maximum amount of gas to burn